 G is the number that would have been the employer’s charge percentage for the Member for the quarter during which the Member ceased to be a worker or died.

-44. Benefit on other termination of work
+44. Member ceasing to be eligible and no other benefit payable, benefit in case of

 (1) A Gold State Super Member who ceases to be an eligible Gold State worker in circumstances where no other benefit is payable under this Part is entitled to a benefit of an amount equal to B in the formula —